LeonSering/leonsering/content/authors/leon/_index.md

 I am a mathematician and computer scientist developing a rich-VRP solver at HERE, and in addition to my theoretical research on Nash flows over time (agent-based traffic modeling), I have a strong passion for fast optimization algorithms.

 My programming language of choice?
 Rust.
-This high-performance systems programming language, with its focus on fearless concurrency, is the perfect tool for my projects.
-And most importantly: it’s fun to use!
+It's fast, safe, great for concurrency, and most importantly: fun to use!

-In my downtime, you’ll find me with my family, exploring the wonders of the world through road trips, photography, and scuba diving.
+In my downtime, you'll find me with my wife and our two lovely children, exploring the wonders of the world through road trips, photography, and scuba diving.

 ## Welcome to my website!